 - Exemption 2 — Any student who, while in college, has completed the second semester of a single foreign language with a passing grade.

 Grade of "A", "B" or "C" in English and Communication Studies (Speech)

 - Associate in Arts or Associate in Science degrees do not exempt students from this requirement.

-- Are required to complete the Electronic Writing Portfolio
+- All students must complete the Electronic Writing Portfolio.